Adriantutuianu/product-management-app/readMe.md

 **_ Product Management App _**

 Product Management App is a SPA (Single Page Application) built in React that will have the following functionalities:
--Routing (React Router v6)
+-Routing (React Router v6)\
--Authentication
--Pagination
+-Authentication\
+-Pagination\
--Filters & sorting
+-Filters & sorting\
--Create new product
+-Create new product\
--Update product
+-Update product\
--Delete product
+-Delete product\

 This is a CRUD APP.
 A CRUD app is a specific type of software application that consists of four basic operations; Create, Read, Update, Delete.

 The Product Management application was built using a fake API and it's not going to make any changes in the database.

 FakeStoreApi is a free online REST API that you can use whenever you need Pseudo-real data for your e-commerce or shopping website without running any server-side code.
 It's awesome for teaching purposes, sample codes, tests, etc.
 To build the app I have used Ant Design UI Kit.

 Also I have used Github Issues (as a Jira story) to organize and created separate branch for each feature.

 ![Preview Image](preview-product-management-app.png)

+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts